 In this example we will create an infrastructure project and an application project.
 The infrastructure project will provision new Tentacles and terminate the old ones.
 The application project gets deployed to the Tentacles.
 We will then automate deploying our application to brand new infrastructure with each release.

-The Tentacles provisioned in this guide belong the to Immutable Infrastructure machine policy.
+The Tentacles provisioned in this guide belong to the Immutable Infrastructure machine policy.
 For now, create a new machine policy called Immutable Infrastructure and leave all of the settings at their default value.

 For this demonstration, let’s create a project called Hello World that will run a script echoing “Hello World” to each of our Tentacles.
 In practice, this would be the project that deploys your application to the Tentacles.